When are permutation invariants Cohen-Macaulay?: Preliminaries.

+For permutation representations defined over $\QQ$, Kronecker\cite{K} proved the existence of a set of secondaries of degree at most $\binom{n}{2}$.
+B.~Schmid[Proposition 9.2]\cite{Schmid} showed this upper bound is valid over any field of characteristic zero.
+Her statement of this result, and its proof, are slightly misstated but her method gives a non-constructive proof that secondaries for a subgroup of $\Sn$ in this setting have degree at most $\binom{n}{2}$.

-M.~G\"obel proved a theorem \cite[Theorem 3.11]{Gobel} which is usually described as asserting that for subgroups $G \leq \Sn$ the ring $\QQ[V]^G$ is always generated as an algebra by homogeneous invariant polynomials of degree at most $\max\{n,\binom{n}{2}\}$.
-In fact his proof demonstrates that for $G \leq \Sn$ there is always a set of homogeneous secondary invariants each of degree at most $\binom{n}{2}$.
+A few years later M.~G\"obel proved a theorem \cite[Theorem 3.11]{Gobel} which is usually described as asserting that, in all characteristics, the ring of invariants of a permutation representation is always generated as an algebra by homogeneous invariants of degree at most $\max\{n,\binom{n}{2}\}$.
+In fact, his proof provides an algorithm which constructs homogeneous secondary invariants of degree at most $\binom{n}{2}$ for $R[V]^G$ when $G \leq \Sn$.
+This algorithm works whether or not the invariant ring is Cohen-Macaulay.